 At Leinart Law Firm, we care about our clients.
 Our debt attorneys and bankruptcy lawyers have years of experience helping clients successfully halt repossession in Texas.
 Our knowledgeable, caring team is here to help you repair your financial woes and give you a fresh start.
 Our attorneys offer free initial consultations, and we’re happy to answer any questions and address any concerns you may have.

-Contact Our Repossession Attorneys
+Contact Our Repossession Attorneys in Dallas & Fort Worth

-To learn more about options for dealing with repossession, schedule an initial complimentary consultation with a debt relief lawyer today.
+To learn more about options for dealing with repossession, schedule an initial consultation with a debt relief lawyer today.
 Please fill out the contact form on our website, email us or call 469-232-3328 in Dallas/Plano or 817-426-3328 in Fort Worth.
 We’re proud to serve clients throughout North Texas as well.